WillTheFarmer/apache-logs-to-mysql/.github/README.md

 First stage is performed in `LOAD DATA LOCAL INFILE` statements.
 Second stage is performed in `process_access_parse` and `process_error_parse` Stored Procedures.

-Python handles polling of log file folders and executing MySQL Database LOAD DATA, Stored Procedures, Stored Functions and SQL Statements.
-Python drives the application but MySQL does all Data Manipulation & Processing.
+Python handles polling of log file folders and executing Database LOAD DATA, Stored Procedures, Stored Functions and SQL Statements.
+Python drives the application but MySQL or MariaDB does all Data Manipulation & Processing.

 Application determines what files have been processed using `apache_logs.import_file` TABLE.
 Each imported file has record with name, path, size, created, modified attributes inserted during `processLogs`.